“From said Square to the Palmyra Town Line going south; Elm Street.”

 1902 – “A particularly beautiful display of flowers may be seen at any time now at the Scotch Thistle Greenhouses.
 The business is growing rapidly, orders being shipped all over the state.
 The display of chrysanthemums is especially fine.
 George T. Osborne has our thanks for a beautiful bunch of roses which were sent from the Scotch Thistle Green Houses at Hartland.
 Mr. Osborne tells us that the greenhouses, which have been built at that place this season, are now completed and that flowers of all kinds can be furnished customers at short notice.”

-Soon after they built the greenhouse, Henry Clay Fuller was struck by Tuberculosis and passed away on March 11, 1903 at the age of 43 years old at Boston City Hospital where he gone for treatment.
+Soon after they built the greenhouse, Henry Clay Fuller was struck by Tuberculosis and passed away on March 11, 1903 at the age of 43 years old at Boston City Hospital where he gone for advanced treatment.
 The Scotch Thistle Greenhouse continued operations overseen by George Osborne, himself widowed in 1901.
 It operated as late as 1916 before it was closed and removed from the site by 1917.

 A later article provided a detailed description of the greenhouse buildings and operations:

 1904 – “The Scotch Thistle Conservatories on Elm Street, in this village, are at present presenting a most beautiful appearance, and on entering the finely equipped office with ice closets connected, and passing through the different houses, one of the best and well cared for conservatories in the State is seen.
 The whole area of glass is 5000 feet and this is divided into four houses, the largest being 100 x 25 feet, and others 75 x 75 feet, 45 x 15 feet and 75 x 8 feet, respectively.